 View C is a low rise bikini

 This is Bunny’s favourite view!
 Bunny loves wearing a bikini to swim because it’s so much easier for bathroom breaks.
-Especially when school swim lessons come around every year, its much easier to wear under her uniform until it’s lesson time.
-The bikini top for the mini pattern is longer line that the adult pattern and provides a bit more coverage to make it child appropriate.
-It’s also worth mentioning that the low rise here isn’t as low on the adult pattern, again to make it more kid friendly.
-This is a fantastic view for using as underwear and i’ve used the bottoms especially to make my girls so many pairs of comfy undies from my knit fabric scraps.
+Especially when school swim lessons come around every year, it’s much easier to wear under her uniform until it’s lesson time.
+The bikini top for the mini pattern is a longer line than the adult pattern and provides a bit more coverage to make it child-appropriate.
+It’s also worth mentioning that the low rise here isn’t as low on the adult pattern, again to make it more kid-friendly.
+This is a fantastic view for using as underwear and I’ve used the bottoms especially to make my girls so many pairs of comfy undies from my knit fabric scraps.
 We’ve also used the bikini top to make Bunny some cute trainer crop tops as she is entering that preteen stage of life.
-As with the adult pattern this view includes an optional wide waistband if you would like it.
+As with the adult pattern, this view includes an optional wide waistband if you would like it.
 I highly recommend trying this view!

 View D is a high waisted bikini with bands

 Much like the adult pattern this view includes a higher waistline and wide waistband as well as a wide underbust band.
 As with all views, this one can be fully lined.
 Birdie is not really a fan of bikinis in general as she doesn’t like her tummy out, so this is her preferred bikini view as it only really shows a small amount of abdomen.
 So possibly a really good option if you want the benefits of a bikini (easy bathroom breaks) without being too exposed.